LibreCAD/docs/ref/fundamentals.rst

 .. actual image size 254px x 190px

 All angles in LibreCAD are measured in 360 degrees in an anti-clockwise direction beginning from 0 degrees (the 3 o'clock position).
-The *<* symbol is used to designate an angle when using polar coordinates, e.g.50<45.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst